In essence, we describe trauma as a deeply distressing experience, which is why infidelity is hard to heal and recover from.

 The first steps to heal your infidelity trauma

-When healing the trauma from the wounds of infidelity, one must consider the level of betrayal and how each individual responds, which depends on quite a few factors.
+That being said, when healing the trauma from the wounds of infidelity, one must consider the level of betrayal and how each individual responds, which depends on quite a few factors.

 As trauma is “defined more by its response than its trigger,” let’s look at how one can best heal from the damaging effects of betrayal by first looking at why some people respond more severely than others.

 In short, one’s ability to process and overcome unfaithfulness boils down to issues around attachment.